thought-driven/bummr/README.md

 Gems should be updated in [separate commits](http://ilikestuffblog.com/2012/07/01/you-should-update-one-gem-at-a-time-with-bundler-heres-how/).

-The *Bummr* gem allows you to automatically update all gems which pass your build in separate commits, and logs the name and sha of each gem that fails.
+The bummr gem allows you to automatically update all gems which pass your build in separate commits, and logs the name and sha of each gem that fails.

+Bummr assumes you have good test coverage and follow a [pull-request workflow] (https://help.github.com/articles/using-pull-requests/) with `master` as your default branch.

 ## Installation